 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Lithuania who work in Executive and Management earn 6% more than their female counterparts on average.
+In the field of Executive and Management in Lithuania, the average difference between the salary of male and female employees is 6%.

-Executive and Management professionals in Lithuania are likely to observe a salary increase of approximately 11% every 15 months.
+Professionals working in Executive and Management in Lithuania are likely to observe a salary increase of approximately 11% every 15 months.
 The national average annual increment for all professions combined is 8% granted to employees every 18 months.

 Listed above are the average annual increase rates for each industry in Lithuania for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.